 How To Qualify Bank Statement Portfolio Loan Programs

-Conventional Loans and FHA mortgage loans have their own mortgage guidelines.
-Portfolio Loan Programs are mortgages that a lender keeps on their books and does not sell them to the secondary market.
+Conventional and FHA Loans have their own mortgage guidelines.
+Portfolio Loan Programs are mortgages where lenders keeps on their books and does not sell them to the secondary market.

-- The main reason why government and conventional loans are so strict is due to the fact that lenders needs to follow guidelines if FHA is going to insure them and because they need to sell these loans to secondary market.
+- The main reason why government and conventional loans are so strict is because lenders needs to follow guidelines

-- With FHA Loans, if lenders did not follow FHA Guidelines on a FHA Loan, HUD, the parent of FHA will not insure that loan.
+- If lenders did not follow FHA Guidelines, HUD, the parent of FHA will not insure the loan

-- If the mortgage loan package does not conform with Fannie Mae and/or Freddie guidelines, the lender cannot sell it to Fannie Mae and/or Freddie Mac and will end up keeping the mortgage loan in their portfolio.
+- If loan package does not conform with Fannie Mae and/or Freddie guidelines, the lender cannot sell it to Fannie Mae and/or Freddie Mac

 How Does Portfolio Loan Work?

 A portfolio loan is a mortgage loan where a lender is not concerned about selling it on the secondary market.
-Examples of portfolio loans are bank statement mortgage loans, condotel financing, non-warrantable condo mortgages, and NON-QM Loans.
+Examples of portfolio loans are the following:

 Portfolio Loans Are Also Called Non Conforming Loans